 My Scots Ma called me “a wee blogger” or similar when I did something of which she disapproved, so that was often.
 I was probably well into my thirties before she stopped doing it.

-I built this site using the Processwire Content Management System and the UIKit (Version 3) Frontend Framework.
-The typefaces in use are Skolar Latin for most of the titles and headers and FF Basic Gothic for everything else, all delivered by Typekit.
-I have a site with much the same content as this one at yeweeblogger.com too but using some different building blocks.
+We built this site using the Processwire Content Management System and the UIKit (Version 3) Frontend Framework.
+The typefaces we use are DIN Condensed for most of the titles and headers and FF Basic Gothic for everything else, all delivered by Typekit.
+Font Awesome provides the icons .
+I have a site with much the same content as this one at yeweeblogger.com and whaslike.us too but using some different building blocks.